-When a local government proposes to pass a by-law in a previously unregulated area, one consideration is always the risk that the by-law may be challenged.
-Prior to considering the possible authority for enacting a gas pump label by-law, it is useful to consider how the courts will undertake a review of a bylaw in the event of a challenge.
+lated area, one consideration is always the risk that the by-law may be challenged.
+Prior to considering the possible authority for enacting a gas pump label by-law, it is useful to consider how the courts will undertake a review of a by-law in the event of a challenge.